What to Know About the U.S. Missile Attack on Syria

 What Happened?

-About 60 Tomahawk missiles were launched by American forces targeting the Shayrat airbase in Homs, western Syria.
+A total of 59 Tomahawk missiles were launched by American forces targeting the Shayrat airfield in Homs, western Syria, according to a Pentagon spokesperson.
 The strike was made from two navy destroyers positioned in the Mediterranean Sea, the Associated Press reports.
 President Trump spoke to reporters shortly after the attack, calling the assault a “vital national security interest” and calling on other nations to "end the slaughter and bloodshed in Syria."

+The Pentagon said the strike targeted aircraft, aircraft shelters, petroleum, ammunition supply bunkers, air defense systems and radars, and that the U.S. took precaution to avoid civilian casualties.
+Russian forces, which also operate in the Shayrat airfield, were notified in advance of the strike, the Pentagon spokesperson said.

 Why Were the Missiles Launched?

-The U.S. assault came in response to a deadly chemical attack earlier this week in the Syrian town of Khan Sheikhoun, in the country’s northeastern Idlib province.
+The U.S. assault came in response to a deadly chemical attack earlier this week in the Syrian town of Khan Sheikhoun, in the country’s northwestern Idlib province.
 At least 72 people were killed, including some children, making it the deadliest such attack in years in the country.

 The Pentagon briefed reporters that it had tracked the aircraft involved in the chemical strike back to the base on radar.
 U.S. officials say they believe the chemical used was Sarin, AP reports.